"

 Slide Reports

-Slide reports are visual documents created using PowerPoint or other slide deck software and are a genre of slide documents (or slidedocs).
+Slide reports are visual documents created using PowerPoint, Canva, Gamma, or other slide deck software and are a genre of slide documents (or slidedocs).
 Nancy Duarte, a leader in presentation skills education and author of Slidedocs (2016), coined the term after noticing how PowerPoint was being used to create documents other than presentation slide decks.
-In business, slide documents have been used for the following types of documents: annual reports, guides, instructions, tutorials, and report previews or summaries (Potter, 2020).Ā In the video below, Nancy Duarte provides some tips on designing slide decks.
+In business, slide documents have been used for the following types of communication: annual reports, guides, instructions, tutorials, and report previews or summaries (Potter, 2020).
+In the video below, Nancy Duarte provides some tips on designing slide decks.

 Characteristics of Slide Report Design